Skip to main content

 The best AI reading assistant is the one that fits how you already read.
 Uthen helps you get more from every session.

-If you're looking for a tool that doesn't just help you read individual articles but connects everything you read into an explorable knowledge workspace, try Atlas free.
+If you're looking for a tool that doesn't just help you read individual articles but connects everything you read into an explorable knowledge workspace, try Atlas.
 Upload your reading materials, and let AI help you find the connections and insights hiding across your sources.

 Frequently Asked Questions

 Omnivore is the best fully free option, offering article saving, AI summaries, and note-taking app integration at no cost.
 Pocket AI's free tier is also solid for casual reading.
-Atlas offers a free tier that includes AI chat and mind map features.
+Atlas Pro ($20/mo) includes AI chat and mind map features.